-fin and fin

-Frequency Inputs (Pins 11 and 10)
+fin and fin (Pins 11 and 10)

-These pins are frequency inputs from the VCO.
-These pins feed the on-board RF amplifier which drives the 64/65 prescaler.
+Frequency Input from the VCO.
+These pins feed the onboard RF amplifier which drives the 64/65 prescaler.
 These inputs may be fed differentially.
-However, they usually are used in a single-ended configuration (shown in Figure 7).
+However, they are usually used in a single-ended configuration as shown in Figure 7.
 Note that f{in} is driven while $\overline{f{in}}$ must be tied to ground via a capacitor.